redirwin/scss-boilerplate/src/styles/README.md

 # SCSS Folder and File Guidelines

-This document serves as a guide for the organization and management of SCSS folders and files in our projects.
+This document serves as a guide for the organization and management of SCSS folders and files used in our regular website projects.

 ## Guidelines